-We are already at the point at which Al systems can infer such things as conservation properties (such as the conservation of energy and momentum) and propose underlying 'laws', given only data.
-Science, namely the construction of deep understanding from observations of the world around us, can then be performed in the data.
+We are already at the point at which AI systems can infer such things as conservation properties (such as the conservation of energy and momentum) and propose underlying 'laws', given only data.

+Stephen Roberts RAEng/Man Group Professor of Machine Learning, Department of Engineering Science, and Director of the Oxford-Man Institute of Quantitative Finance Science, namely the construction of deep understanding from observations of the world around us, can then be performed in the data.
 For many years this has meant that teams of scientists, augmented by computers, have been able to extract meaning from data - making an intimate bridge between science and data science.
 More recently, the sheer size, dimensionality and rate of scientific data has become so vast that increasing reliance on automation and intelligent systems has become prevalent.
 Algorithms can scour data at scales beyond human capability, finding interesting new phenomena and helping the discovery process.